11 Foods You Should Eat More of With Recipes

-Jicima: A crunchy root vegetable, its high fiber content promotes regular bowel movements and supports a healthy gut microbiome.
-It contains prebiotics, which feed beneficial bacteria in your gut.
-How to eat: Peel and eat plain or add to salads or dip in Bitchin’ sauce.
+Jicima: A crunchy root vegetable that tastes like a potato married an apple!
+Loaded with preprobiotics jicima aids in a healthy gut microbiome which feed beneficial bacteria in your gut.
+How to eat: Peel and eat plain or make Jicima Apple Salad or my favorite snack is to dip them in Bitchin’ sauce.

 Broccoli: Loaded with sulforaphane a chemical that boosts cancer fighting enzymes.
 How to eat: steam and add Kerrygold butter and sea salt, make and Asian-style broccoli salad or Whole 30 Bacon Broccoli Salad